JosephGoIt/goit-markup-hw-02/README.md

-# goit-markup-hw-01
+# goit-markup-hw-02
-Make HTML markup for the homework #1 page layout, without CSS styling.
+Make HTML markup and styling for the homework #2 page.